 Following are two stand-alone methods for determining impairment based on biological samples-one for benthic macroinvertebrates (BMI) and another for fish.
 Each acts independent of the other because of the availability of separate cause codes for bioassessments.
 A cause code does exist for a combined bioassessment, but that particular scenario is not addressed in this methodology.
-Oklahoma has implemented narrative biocriteria for fish in its Use Support Assessment Protocols (OAC 785:46-15-5(i)), and these biocriteria are included as part of the assessment tool outlined below.
-However, the same section (OAC 785:46-15-5(i)(1)) states "If data demonstrate that an assemblage of fish or macro invertebrates from a waterbody is significantly degraded, according to 785:45-5-12(f)(5), from that expected for the subcategory of Fish and Wildlife Propagation designated in OAC 785:45 for that waterbody, then that subcategory may be deemed by the appropriate State environmental agency to be not supported."
-Because of this, it is imperative that a method be developed to assess the large of amount of BMI data collected to date and in the future.
+Oklahoma has implemented narrative biocriteria for fish in its Use Support Assessment Protocols (OAC 252:740-15-5(i)), and these biocriteria are included as part of the assessment tool outlined below.
+However, the same section (OAC 252:740-15-5(i)(1)) states "If data demonstrate that an assemblage of fish or macro invertebrates from a waterbody is significantly degraded, according to 252:730-5-12(f)(5), from that expected for the subcategory of Fish and Wildlife Propagation designated in OAC 252:730 for that waterbody, then that subcategory may be deemed by the appropriate State environmental agency to be not supported."
+Because of this, it is important to utilize fish data across the large of amount of BMI data collected to date and in the future.
 Also, it is important to utilize fish data across the State, when the fish biocriteria is either inconclusive (i.e., "undetermined") or unavailable in a particular ecoregion or for a particular aquatic life designation within a promulgated ecoregion.
 For this reason an alternative fish assessment method has been developed and included in the following methodology.
 However, the Oklahoma biocriteria trumps the alternative method whenever it returns an assessment of attaining or not attaining.

-Biological criteria have been established for various ecoregions in Oklahoma under OAC 785:46-15-5 (see Figure 5).
+Biological criteria have been established for various ecoregions in Oklahoma under OAC 252:740-15-5 (see Figure 5).
 These biocriteria must be referenced when making Fish and Wildlife beneficial use attainment determinations for fish in accordance with method below.
-OAC 785:46 Appendix C Index of Biological Integrity should be used for these ecoregions.
+OAC 252:740 Appendix C Index of Biological Integrity should be used for these ecoregions.
 This methodology is only applicable to wadable streams.